Kurento/kurento/kurento-platedetector/README.md

 kurento-platedetector
 =====================

-Kurento Java Tutorial: WebRTC in loopback with plate detector filter.
+Kurento JavaScript Tutorial: WebRTC in loopback with plate detector filter.

 Running this tutorial
 ---------------------